spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-dynamic-multiple-stores.md

 {% endinfo_block %}

-But recommendation is to flash all data from the Redis by instance and populate them again.
+It's recommended to flash all data from the Redis by instance and populate them again.

 ### Search engine

-For the dynamic store feature out of the box index prefixes were changed for all stores.
-So data from old indexes are not available for new stores.
+Out of the box index prefixes were changed for all stores in the dynamic store feature.
+Data from old indexes is not available for new stores.

 If you are using Elasticsearch, the following indexes are available in the standard configuration (example: `xxx` -  store name):